whlong1/next.js-photo-app/src/services/README.md

 ### [Opting out of Data Caching](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating#opting-out-of-data-caching)

 You can opt out of caching fetched data using the `{ cache: 'no-store' }` option in a `fetch` request.
 However, if a database mutation is triggered within a client component, you must still call `router.refresh()` within the associated event handler function.

+Note, if a `header` is included on a request inside server component, the data will not be cached.

+> "Next.js provides helpful functions you may need when fetching data in Server Components such as cookies and headers.
+These will cause the route to be dynamically rendered as they rely on request time information."

+### Questions
+1. Is there a way to opt into data caching when using cookies and headers?